Sweet and Tangy Crispy Watercress Salad

 - To freeze: Again, we recommend enjoying this recipe fresh.
 Fried calamari can be frozen for up to 2 months.
 Store in a freezer-safe, airtight container, then reheat directly from frozen in an oven preheated to 375F for 12-15 minutes.
 The fried watercress, however, doesn’t freeze and thaw well.

-While a traditional crispy calamari recipe might be part of an Italian meal alongside pasta, rice or risotto, this particular recipe would be better suited next to other Asian-inspired dishes, such as Cast Iron Sesame Ribeye or Shrimp Burger.
+While a traditional crispy calamari recipe might be part of an Italian meal alongside pasta, rice or risotto, this particular recipe would be better suited next to other Asian-inspired dishes, such as this pan-seared sesame ribeye or my juicy shrimp burgers.

 This is truly my all-time favorite calamari and, to be honest, I have a hard time sharing.
 I hope you love it as much as I do!